 - When the Out-of-the-box experience is completed, the user will be logged on.
 Remaining applications, like Win32 Apps will begin to install right away.

-Hope this as help you begin your journey with Windows Autopilot.
+Hope this as help you begin your journey with Microsoft Autopilot and Windows 10.